-In Off the Books: The Underground Economy of the Urban Poor, Sudhir Alladi Venkatesh describes the result of his sociological research into work and life on the South Side of Chicago; it is the area just to the south of Hyde Park, where a young Barack Obama flourished as an activist and a politician.
-Unskilled workers, unsurprisingly, supplement their government benefits with income from work that pays less than minimum wage and doesn’t get reported to the state welfare bureaucracies.
-This is not just a question of working casually for cash.
-Informal work often involves setting up a small business, defending informal ownership rights in a “pitch,” developing relationships with wholesalers, establishing credit and acquiring stock, and finding a place to store business equipment and stock.
-Informal workers do not operate in a social vacuum.
-They must negotiate with a variety of interests to be able to trade without harassment.
-They must square with police, with formal store managers, with the people living close to their business “pitch” and must find a way to store their business equipment safely when they are not working.
+Off the Books: The Underground Economy of the Urban Poor by Sudhir Alladi Venkatesh is another study of the informal economy in the city.
+It describes the result of sociological research conducted by Venkatesh into work and life on the South Side of Chicago: the area just to the south of Hyde Park, where a young Barack Obama flourished as an activist and a politician.
+Unskilled workers, Venkatesh found unsurprisingly, supplemented their government benefits with income from work that paid less than minimum wage and didn’t get reported to the state welfare bureaucracies.
+This was not just a question of working casually for cash.
+On the contrary, informal work often means setting up a small business, defending informal ownership rights in a “pitch,” developing relationships with wholesalers, establishing credit and acquiring stock, and finding a place to store business equipment and stock.
+So Venkatesh found that informal workers did not operate in a social vacuum.
+They had to negotiate with a variety of interests to be able to trade without harassment.
+They had to square with police, with formal store managers, with the people living close to their business “pitch” and had to find a way to store their business equipment safely when they were not working.

-In Portfolios of the Poor: How the World’s Poor Live on $2 a Day Daryl Collins and co-authors relate how the poor in third-world cities, with irregular income, manage to save money: they have to, for with an irregular income from entrepreneurial activities like street trading, they must provide against a rainy day.
-Of course, these people use elite-sponsored micro-finance when they can, and the resort to regular money-lenders when they must.
-But most of their savings is done by depositing monies on an interest-free basis with friends.
+In Portfolios of the Poor: How the World’s Poor Live on $2 a Day Daryl Collins and co-authors related how the poor in third-world cities, with irregular income, manage to save money: they had to, for with an irregular income from entrepreneurial activities like street trading, they needed to provide against a rainy day.
+Of course, these people used elite-sponsored micro-finance when they can, and resorted to regular money-lenders when they had to.
+But most of their savings was done by depositing monies on an interest-free basis with friends.
 Why?
-Because it is safer than keeping all their savings at home, and more convenient than a commercial bank.
-Also, it sets up a network of trust in the neighborhood.
+Because it was safer than keeping all their savings at home, and more convenient than a commercial bank.
+Also, it set up a network of trust in the neighborhood.

 The reports detailed above give the lie to the notion that the poor represent an underclass lacking in the basic skills needed to survive in the modern world unless materially assisted by a paternalistic elite or unless organized by militant cadres of “educated youth.”
 It turns out that the poor are perfectly able to form their own networks of trust, just like businessmen operating in the formal sector.
 So why don’t they?

-The poor operate within different constraints.
-On the one hand, they can’t afford the costs and regulations that the government imposes on the formal economic sector, and consequently judge that they cannot afford to operate in the formal sector.
-On the other hand, since the poor participate in the luxuriant hot-house of government benefits, they face penal marginal tax rates whenever they attempt to increase income from the formal sector.
-The practical thing to do is to work “off the books” and hide their “off-the-books” income from the government so they can continue to receive their accustomed government benefits.
-That way they keep their benefits and avoid the 50 to 100 percent marginal tax rates that would result from formal employment.
-The urban poor improvise, with ingenuity, and often with the kind of entrepreneurial skills and determination that are celebrated in the formal business sector.
+They don’t because the poor in the welfare state need to operate in the shadows.
+On the one hand, with their limited skills they can’t afford the costs and regulations that the government imposes on the formal economic sector, and sensibly judge that they cannot afford to operate in the formal sector.
+On the other hand, since the poor usually receive government benefits they face penal marginal tax rates whenever they attempt to obtain income from the formal sector.
+The practical thing to do is to work informally and hide their “off-the-books” income from the government so they can continue to receive their accustomed government benefits.
+That way they keep their benefits and avoid the 50 to 100 percent marginal tax rates that would result from a combination of formal employment and reduction in government benefits.
+The urban poor improvise their lives without the law, with ingenuity, and often with the kind of entrepreneurial skills and determination that are celebrated in the formal business sector.

 What does the informal economy look like in liberal Seattle, Washington?
-Here is the story of “Hank,” a small-time contractor who builds fences.
-Hank employed Mexicans, presumably illegal, and he doesn’t have a bank account, and isn’t a licensed contractor.
-So we can assume that “Hank” pays his employees in cash, and probably runs most of his business off the books.
+Here is the story of “Hank,” a small-time contractor who, back in 2010, built fences.
+Hank employed Mexicans, presumably illegal, and he didn’t have a bank account, and wasn’t a licensed contractor.
+So we can assume that “Hank” paid his employees in cash, and probably ran most of his business off the books.
 Why would he do that?
 The answer is obvious.
 If he were to employ formal construction labor in Washington State in 2010 he would have to pay FICA tax of 7.65 percent; he would have to pay unemployment tax of about six percent, and he would have to pay disability premiums to the State Department of Labor and Industries of $1.20 per hour.
 If we assume that “Hank” pays his laborers $10 per hour, the disability cost alone is 12 percent of payroll.
 Total on-the-books cost of taxes and premiums for his informal employees would be about 25 percent.